-For additional information about organized opportunities for parent involvement at Lincoln (Abraham) Elementary, please contact Sandra Murata (PTA President) at (408) 252-4798.
+For additional information about organized opportunities for parent involvement at Lincoln (Abraham) Elementary, please contact the school at (408) 252-4798.

 Class Size

 Average class sizes vary by grade level and subject area taught.
 The table indicates the average class size by grade level or subject area, as well as the number of classes offered in reference to enrollment.